stephomi/nomadsculpt.com/manual/docs/tools.md

 ## Trim
-The Trim tool works by removing chunk of your mesh and then filling the hole.
+The Trim tool works by removing a chunk of your mesh and then filling the hole.

 <video width='360' preload='metadata' poster='./videos/tool_trim.jpg' controls>
     <source src='./videos/tool_trim.mp4' type='video/mp4'>